amychan331/nextbus-compare-v2/README.md

 ```
 npm install
 ```
-Get an API token from https://511.org/developers/list/tokens/create Create .env.local file with the content of "REACT_APP_API_KEY=[the 511 API token you just got]" npm start to test it out locally, or npm run build to create the build package.
+Get an API token from https://511.org/developers/list/tokens/create.

+Create .env.local file with the content of "REACT_APP_API_KEY=[the 511 API token you just got]".

+Use npm start to test it out locally, or npm run build to create the build package.